shoonia/jsx-dom-runtime/README.md

   const List = createRef();

   const addItem = () => {
-    // append to the end of list
+    // append to the end the of list
     <List.current>
       <li>New Item</li>
     </List.current>